 Contributed by Esteban Sarthou, Diana Delgado and Mariana Souza, co-creators of Fuentes Alternas.

 Fuentes Alternas is an artistic intervention of the public space.
-At a city square, eight loudspeakers are arranged in a circle and in each one passersby can hear music that aludes to a certain emotion and a voice.
+At a city square, eight loudspeakers are arranged in a circle and in each one passerby can hear music that alludes to a certain emotion and a voice.
 This voice is generated from messages sent through Facebook and Twitter.

 These messages are classified with MonkeyLearn into 8 different emotions.
 Each emotion corresponds to one of the speakers.
-The passersby interaction arrises when it follows it circular path until finding their own message:
+The passersby interaction arises when it follows it circular path until finding their own message: